11 Unique Focus Group Ideas

 8. Host a VR focus group

 One focus group idea that is still pretty novel is a virtual reality focus group.
 It’s great for getting feedback on products and locations that haven’t been built yet, such as simulations of a pop-up shop that your participants can “walk through” in VR.
 You can either gather your participants at one location and provide them with VR headsets before the discussion.
-Or, they can use their own VR headsets at home and “dial in” to the discussion remotely.
+Or, they can use their own VR headsets at home and “dial in” to the conversation remotely.

 9. Wear your literal thinking hats

 A psychologist named Edward de Bono developed the Six Thinking Hats method to help large groups make decisions.
 Using this technique, each participant gets a different colored hat that corresponds to their roles.
-For example, Yellow highlights the positives, Black acts as “devil’s advocate,” and Red gives emotion-based feedback.
+For example, Yellow highlights the positives, Black acts as the “devil’s advocate,” and Red gives emotion-based feedback.
 This ensures that the feedback you get represents a full “spectrum” of perspectives!